 - Ground transportation (airport shuttles, taxis, public transportation, etc.)

 - Lodging in a commercial establishment (hotel, motel, inn, B&B)

 - Airline standard checked baggage fee for up to two bags

 - Meals en route and at destination

 - Parking (airport, hotel, on site)

 - Personal / hospitality services (e.g., dry cleaning, in-room movies/games, etc.)

 - Travel upgrades

-- Expenses related to any spouse/family/friend accompanying the peer reviewer on the visit
+- Expenses related to spouse/family/friend accompanying the peer reviewer on the trip

 - Expenses related to other business (personal or museum business) en route to the site visit destination or when at the destination